 "Remember what Mr. Hallorann said, it's just like pictures in a book, Danny.
 It isn't real."

 The key idea is remembrance.
-It isn't real like how pictures in a book aren't real, like how memories aren't "real" when one is remembering them.
+It isn't real, like how pictures in a book aren't real, like how memories aren't "real" when one is remembering them.
+Hallorann has assured Danny of this.

 In the Opening section, I have already discussed Kubrick's use of "Dies Irae" for the music and its relationship to Rosh Hashannah.